d3/d3-selection/README.md

 selection.classed("foo bar", true);
 ```

 If a *value* is specified, sets whether or not the specified *classes* are associated with the selected elements.
 If the *value* is truthy, then all elements are assigned the specified *classes*; otherwise, the *classes* are unassigned from all selected elements.
 If the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to assign or unassign classes on each element.
-For example, to randomly associate the class *foo* with about half of the selected elements:
+For example, to randomly associate the class *foo* with on average half the selected elements:

 ```js
 selection.classed("foo", function() { return Math.random(); });